fboerman/blog/content/posts/yearinreview/iva2023/index.md

 ## Differences between TSOs: methodologies
 So first off the most confusing part of this story: not all *Individual* Validations are actually done *Individual*.
 The TSOs of Germany, Austria and the Netherlands have decided to work together and have one tool that calculates IVAs for all three countries.
 This also allows them to apply IVAs on for example German CNECs to solve an overload in NL, which from a social welfare perspective is more efficient.
 Their tool is called DAVinCy.
 In fact pooling the whole region would be more efficient and this is also forseen in the methodology, the so called Common Validation Adjustment or CVA.
 This is not implemented yet however, but is actively being worked on.
-DAVinCy can be seen as a foreruner of this.

 As mentioned each TSO is responsible for their own validation.
 Except for the common DAVinCy group, all CORE TSOs have thus developed their own methodologies of validation.
 Detailed explanations of these methodologies of each TSO (including the DAVinCy group) can be found in the appendix of CORE Consultative Group slides of 2023-03-28, starting from slide 41 [here](https://eepublicdownloads.blob.core.windows.net/public-cdn-container/clean-documents/Network%20codes%20documents/Implementation/ccr/2023/28_Jan_2023_Meeting_Presentation.pdf).
 Explaining each of them is outside the scope of this post.
 Instead this post will focus on the trend differences among TSOs.